owickstrom/wickstrom.tech/src/posts/2019-11-17-time-travelling-and-fixing-bugs-with-property-based-testing.md

 noted that there's a problem?
 The issue is, we're not covering all validation rules in our tests.
 But the problem is not in our property definitions.
 It's in one of our *generators*, namely `genInvalidAge`.
-We're now in a perculiar situation: we need to test our tests.
+We're now in a peculiar situation: we need to test our tests.

 One way to test a generator is to define a property specifically testing the values it generates.
 For example, if we have a generator `positive`